ghoneycutt/puppet-module-nscd/README.md

 [![Build Status](https://travis-ci.org/ghoneycutt/puppet-module-nscd.png?branch=master)](https://travis-ci.org/ghoneycutt/puppet-module-nscd)

-Puppet module to manage nscd
+Puppet module to manage nscd, Linux's Name Service Cache Daemon.

+Recommend reading the man page, NSCD.CONF(5).
+This module allows for parameterization of all options specified in the man page.

+The module assumes that you want to set enable-cache to true for each of the services (passwd, group, hosts, and services).
+If this is not the case, you can disable the cache on a per service basis.

 ===

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 on the following platforms.
+This module is built for use with Puppet v3 on the following platforms and supports Ruby versions 1.8.7, 1.9.3, and 2.0.0.

+* Debian 6
+* EL 5
 * EL 6
+* Suse 10
 * Suse 11
+* Ubuntu 12.04 LTS

 ===

 # Parameters
 ------------
+All numbers should be type cast as strings.
+Global options for nscd.con can be accessed as parameters, with the dashes changed to underscores.
+Each per service option can be accessed as parameters and follow the naming scheme of `<service>_<option>` with the dashed changed to underscores.
+So enable-cache for the passwd service is available as `passwd_enable_cache`.
+The default values follow that of the man page, unless otherwise noted.

+## Resource parameters
+---

 package_name
 ------------